DarbyBurbidge/rooms.chat/frontend/README.md

 - Functionality > asthetics.
 - Limiting latency and easy to debug

 This led to some interesting desgin choices, combined with a time crunch and lack of any javascript instruction meant most of front end was hacked together.
 The major libraries that saved the frontend were react-router and react-bootstrap.
 These allowed me to quickly set up a reasonable framework.
-Unfortunately I had to then tear down most this and re-implement it with better routing functions so that I could confirm only authenticated users could sign in
+Unfortunately I had to then tear down most this and re-implement it with better routing functions so that I could confirm only authenticated users could access certain views.

 ## Routing Documentation